Test Logging in Django

 )

 The above initializes a FlatPage object using Fixtures.
 Because the FlatPage model uses the Django Sites Framework as a dependency, I also import this fixture and do so first.
-I keep my fixtures stored in a "utils" directory.
 You could instead create these objects directly in your setUp or setUpTestData methods if you didn't want to use Fixtures.

 Last, I want to mention that I would include a number of other tests along with the logging test.
-To start, I would test the reversed URL against a static URL as well as whether the correct template was used.
 What's discussed here is just one component to a broader test of a view function.

 Final Thoughts